bitcraze/bitcraze-website/src/products/crazyflie-2.md

 * Win/Linux/OSX python client
   * The gamepads used by the Xbox 360 and the Playstation 3 are used as reference controllers
   * Any gamepad/controller with at least 4 analog axes
-* Android smartphone
+* Android mobile device
-* iOS smartphone
+* iOS mobile device

 ##### Expansion connector